 If you’ve ever done a big move, you know that it can be a stressful experience.
-A big part of that stress is finding a moving company that you can trust to move your most valuable possessions at a reasonable price.
+And sometimes, a large part of that stress is finding a moving company that you can trust to move your valued possessions at a reasonable price.

-Perhaps you’ve heard moving horror stories or maybe even had a bad moving experience yourself.
+Perhaps you’ve heard moving horror stories or maybe even had a bad experience yourself.
 In this article, we’ll go over the steps you can take to choose the best moving company for your needs.

-Table of contents
+Table of Contents

-- Get referrals
+- Get Referrals

-- Do your vetting
+- Do Your Vetting

-- Don’t pay a big deposit
+- Don’t Pay a Big Deposit

-- Review the contract for gotchas
+- Review the Contract for Gotchas

-2. Get referrals
+2. Get Referrals

-- Local message boards
+- Local/neighborhood message boards

-3. Do your vetting
+3. Do Your Vetting

 After you’ve collected a list of recommended companies from sources you trust, it’s time to do some detective work to make sure those companies really are reputable.

-Additionally, you should read as many reviews as possible about the businesses you’re considering.
+It will be worth your while to read as many reviews as possible about the businesses you’re considering.
 You should be able to find reviews for any legitimate moving company on:

 Make sure you check multiple sources to get a good balance of information.